Oslandia/qgis-epanet/README.md

 Oslandia provides support and assistance for QGIS and associated tools, including this plugin.

 This work has been funded by European funds.
-Thanks to GIS Apavil from Valcea (Romania)
+Thanks to the GIS Office of Apavil, Valcea County (Romania)

 Licence
 =======